 The Civic Center Branch of the Oceanside Public Library is an ArtWalk Stop!
 We host our featured Artists as part the the Oceanside Four Seasons Art Walk, upcoming dates are: March 3, July 7, October 6 and December 1.
 Stop in to our Civic Center Branch and check out the new local art work on display on the Second Floor hallway gallery.
 We keep the Art work up for an average of six weeks, and we are always glad to meet new artists!
 For more information about Four Seasons Art Walk visit Oceanside ArtWalk.

-floor and the space above the archway in the front atrium are suitable for mounting large photographs, paintings or two dimensional objects.
+In the Civic Center Library art can be featured in display cases in the front lobby, three smaller cases on the 2nd floor, and on the walls of the upstairs hallway gallery.
+The gallery on the 2nd floor and the space above the archway in the front atrium are suitable for mounting large photographs, paintings, or two dimensional objects.
 The Children's Room display area is designed to highlight children's programming.

 Displays in the Mission Branch Library are featured in the display cases in the children's area, and on walls throughout the library.